syncfusion/blazor-docs/src/lists/listview/how-to/dynamic-templates-in-listview-based-on-device.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to use dynamic templates in ListView based on device
+# How to use dynamic templates in listview based on device

 The Syncfusion Essential Blazor controls are desktop and mobile-friendly.
 So, you can use Syncfusion controls in both modes.
 The control templates are not always fixed.
 Applications may need to load various templates depending